What is the Decision Stack?

 Every decision is a trade-off, and deciding what not to do is just as important as deciding what to do.
 The role of the leader (at every level) is therefore to empower your teams while providing the context necessary for aligned, high quality, and high velocity decision making.

-The best way to ensure this alignment comes from having a clear consistent thread through every step of what I call the Decision Stack: connecting the dots from Vision and Mission, through Strategy, Objectives, Opportunities, and Principles through to every single daily decision.
+The best way to ensure this alignment comes from having a clear consistent thread through every step of what I call the Decision Stack: connecting the dots from through to every single daily decision.
+These decisions come from 5 simple questions:

-I developed this mental model after years of building, scaling, and advising hundreds of companies as a founder, serial Chief Product Officer, author, and now Product Partner at one of the world’s largest private investors.
+I developed this mental model after years of building, scaling, and advising hundreds of companies as a founder, serial Chief Product Officer, author, Product Partner at one of the world’s largest private investors, and now advisor to startups and scaleups.
 It’s a simple way to build your strategic thinking muscle, drive clarity and focus at every level of your organisation, and improve both the velocity and quality of decisions in your organisation.

 The Decision Stack from top to bottom asks “How are we going to do this?” but just as importantly from bottom to top answers “Why are we doing this?” making the Decision Stack just as valuable for individual team members as it is for leaders.